ramity-sh/wowraidnotes/Classic Cataclysm/Tier 2/RaidNotes.md

 - Pick up the Feathers, 3 to fly
 - Interupt Fieroblast
 - Kill Meteor when it drops
+- Zoom in when tornados about to drop

 ## Shannox
 - No Chain Lightning Glyph
+- Crystal Prizm Trap is the one you want the dogs in.
+Have eyes on traps in case you need to use one.
+- Hit Rageface with 45k plus hit when he casts FaceRage
 - FE on pull

 ## Baleroc, the Gatekeeper